Esri/arcgis-maps-sdk-java-samples/raster/rgb-renderer/README.md

 ## How to use the sample

 Choose one of the stretch parameter types.
 The other options will adjust based on the chosen type.
-Add your inputs and select the 'Render' button to update the renderer.
+Add your inputs and click the 'Update' button to update the renderer.

 ## How it works